 Applications are generally hosted on the SAP ERP platform.
-ERP is characterized as "the configurable information systems package that integrate information and information-based processes within and across functional areas in an organization".
-It is an integrative mechanism, associating various offices/business processes through a mutual database and compatible software modules.
+ERP is characterized as “the configurable information systems package that integrate information and information-based processes within and across functional areas in an organization.”
+It is an integrative mechanism, associating various offices and business processes through a mutual database and compatible software modules.

 SAP has been developing several versions of ERP software with various modules since the 1970’s.
 Today, the company has grown to become the world’s third largest independent software company, with 80% of Fortune 500 companies using SAP.
 SAP has gone beyond the basic deliverable of simple ERP to a more service-oriented architecture so that to provide adaptive business solutions to the enterprises.
 SAP has extended its portfolio with the new cloud-oriented applications, to guarantee that its customers can appreciate the virtues of SAP on cloud platforms.